Jim Lemaigre

-Jim Lemaigre is a Canadian politician who has been a member of the Legislative Assembly of Saskatchewan since winning the 2022 Athabasca provincial by-election.
+Jim Lemaigre is a Canadian politician who was elected a member of the Legislative Assembly of Saskatchewan since winning the 2022 Athabasca provincial by-election.
 He defeated former federal MP Georgina Jolibois and won the traditional New Democratic stronghold constituency for the Saskatchewan Party.
-It is the first time a right-wing party has held the seat since its creation in 1908.
+It was the first time a right-wing party has held the seat since its creation in 1908.
+In the 2024 Saskatchewan general election he was unseated by Leroy Laliberte.
+He was the Conservative Party of Canada candidate in Desnethé—Missinippi—Churchill River in the 2025 Canadian federal election.
+He was defeated by Liberal candidate Buckley Belanger.

 Personal life

 He is a member of the Clearwater River Dene Nation.